JudeKof/Jude/README.md

 ## Hi there
-- I am Judicaël Koffi, a passionate graphics designer with 2 years' experience.
+- I am Jude, a passionate graphics designer with 2 years' experience.
 - I am a learner on the sayna platform.
 - I would like to learn and also develop my educational projects.
 <br><br>